axelerant/testimonials-widget/readme.txt

 Please view the `testimonials-widget.css` file for CSS customizations.

+Review your HTML source code to find your specific `testimonialswidget_testimonialsNNN` instance naming.

 = 35.
 How is a testimonial list formatted with CSS? = `
 <!-- testimonials outer wrapper begin -->